AdelFetner/Advent-of-Code/README.md

 Advent of code is a yearly advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

-## My objective with '22 edition Advent of Code
+## My objective with '22 edition's Advent of Code

-I aim to get better at JavaScript and at programming logic, most of my advents will be done in JS.
+I aim to get better at JavaScript and at my programming logic skill, most of my advents will be done in JS.
 This is a repository to archive all my progress for future remembering.

 # About Me